robmuh/robmuh.github.com/_posts/2014-01-22-web-accessibility-over-design.markdown

 }
 {% endhighlight %}

 Removing these isn't that hard.
+And if you don't particularly like how the underline text decoration looks, use a border instead:

+{% highlight css %}
+a {
+  border-bottom: 1px solid;
+  text-decoration: none;
+}
+{% endhighlight %}

 ### But what about just making them bold?